8 Best Cultural Experiences in India

 Walking down the busy streets and suddenly someone bursts into a song and dance.
 That is quite funny and cool but it is not going to happen!
 You will experience something even bigger and better!
 Want to know what?
 Keeping reading to know the incredible cultural activities to experience in India.

-Here are 8 Best Cultural Experiences in India to make your trip memorable.
+Here are the 8 Best Cultural Experiences in India to make your trip memorable.

 - Visit Agra and the Taj Mahal